jgreitemann/svm/README.md

     that SVM has learned to separate the two classes as best as possible.
 The introspector concept is very general and may be used in different ways with custom kernels.
-  * The wrappers also define an interface for serialization (saving/loading) of the resulting model and problem.
+  * The wrapper also define an interface for serialization (saving/loading) of the resulting model and problem.
 ASCII serialization uses the text file input / output provided by libsvm.
   * Alternatively, when used in conjunction with the [ALPSCore][3] library, you